xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/General/visualize.md

 - A scatterplot can be used to show the relationship between two variables.

 [![Obraz: scatterplot showing the relationship between two variables](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcS9-k81--jfe6cjw7uDrbSisyc2U_75cCTkZHri2QjMEdiyH-wnNZRhq1udZOti)

-Visualization is a versatile tool that can be used in a variety of contexts.
-It can be used to improve communication, data analysis, and decision-making.